raysrashmi/raysrashmi.com/source/about/index.md

   * She is always passionate to learn and try new things.

-  * She loves to to do open source contribution also have contributed in Rails <a>http://contributors.rubyonrails.org/</a>
+  * She loves to do open source contribution also have contributed in Rails <a>http://contributors.rubyonrails.org/</a>

   I work as freelancer so if you want to hire me contact me at <a href='mailto:rashmi14yadav@gmail.com'>rashmi14yadav@gmail.com</a>